microsoft/bedrock-cli/docs/project-service-management-guide.md

 These repositories hold the application code and its associated Dockerfiles.
 Additionally, these repositories can hold one (single application) or more (monorepository) applications depending on usecase and configuration.
-Typically, each repository shold be configured with a "hld-lifecycle" Azure DevOps pipeline that will add all managed applications inside the repository to the High Level Definition Repository.
+Typically, each repository should be configured with a "hld-lifecycle" Azure DevOps pipeline that will add all managed applications inside the repository to the High Level Definition Repository.
 Additionally, each application inside the repository should also have an associated Azure DevOps multi-stage pipeline that both